 SAN was owned and operated by the San Diego Unified Port District (the "Port District") until January 2003 at which time SAN was transferred by long-term lease to the Airport Authority (the "Transfer").
 The Transfer included all obligations associated with SAN, including bonds and commercial paper notes issued for the improvement of SAN.
 [According to Airports Council International ("ACI") statistics, SAN is the busiest single-runway commercial airport in the United States based on passenger levels and is classified as a large air traffic hub by the Federal Aviation Administration (the "FAA").
 According to ACI statistics, for the calendar year ended December 31, 2023 (the latest available information), SAN was ranked as the 26th busiest airport in the country as measured by total number of enplaned and deplaned passengers.
-For the fiscal year ended June 30, 2024 ("Fiscal Year 2024"), approximately 12.5 million passengers were enplaned at SAN, which represented a 5.1% increase in enplaned passengers from the fiscal year ended June 30, 2023 ("Fiscal Year 2023").
-For the calendar year ended December 31, 2024, approximately 97.0% of the passengers using SAN were origination and destination ("O&D") passengers (passengers beginning or ending their trips at SAN, as opposed to passengers connecting through SAN to other cities).
+For the fiscal year ended June 30, 2024 ("Fiscal Year 2024"), approximately 12.5 million passengers were enplaned at SAN, which represented a 5.1% increase in enplaned passengers from the fiscal year ended June 30, 2023 ("Fiscal Year 2024").
+For the calendar year ended June 30, 2023 ("Fiscal Year 2024").

+destination ("O&D") passengers (passengers beginning or ending their trips at SAN, as opposed to passengers connecting through SAN to other cities).
 Over the last five Fiscal Years, on average, approximately 96.7% of all enplanements at SAN have been domestic enplanements.
 See "THE AIRPORT AUTHORITY" and "SAN DIEGO INTERNATIONAL AIRPORT" herein.